shahzadazzam77/Matrix.Indicator/README.md

 The Matrix Indicator is a multi-purpose TradingView Pine Script tool designed to help traders identify trend direction, buy/sell signals, and trendline breakouts on price charts.
 It is suitable for both discretionary and algorithmic trading strategies.

 ### Main Features

 - **Buy/Sell Signals**: Uses an ATR-based trailing stop and optionally Heikin Ashi candles to generate buy and sell signals.
 These are visually marked on the chart and can trigger TradingView alerts.
 - **Trendline Detection and Breakouts**: Automatically draws dynamic trendlines based on swing highs and lows, with slope calculated using ATR, standard deviation, or linear regression.
 Highlights breakout points when price crosses these trendlines.
+- **Order Blocks (Bullish & Bearish)**: Highlights bullish and bearish order blocks on the chart.
+Bullish order blocks are shown in green, bearish in red, helping to identify potential support and resistance zones.

 ### Technical Concepts Used